matkv/matkv.github.io/Android.md

 ## Scrollable view

 A basic scrollable view is ScrollView, which can take one other view as a child.
-This is commonly a LinearLayout
+This is commonly a LinearLayout.

+## EditText

+The editText view let's a user input some text.
+By setting the inputType, we can decide what type of text should be entered and the keyboard will show version that fits it, for example e-mail or entering a date or a number.
+If we choose password as the type it will show the password characters instead of the actual value.

+If we make the text value empty, the value that is set in the "hint" property will be shown instead.

+## Visibility settings for views

+* visible shows the view
+* invisible hides it, but the view still takes up space
+* gone hides it and removes the space it would take up